nicholaskurgan/Dime-A-Dinner/CONDUCT.md

 posting via an official social media account, or acting as an appointed representative at an online or offline event.

+## Group Specific Questions

+**Decisions**: Majority.
+If split or cannot decide, SCRUM master will step in.
+Faywolfe if truly stuck.

+**Attendance**: Need to show up to agreed upon times, unless extreneous circumstance is provided (family, illness, etc.).
+If you miss deadline, must complete work as soon as capable and keep group updated as to your progress.

+**Assignments**: Making PBI cards and take/dole out.
+Contribution is handled by grade.

+**Participation**: Communicating through Whatsapp; emails if necessary as backup.
+Properly assigning people to PBI cards evenly.
+Try to ensure there are tasks available for other group members who likely need more.
+Attempt tasks you feel you will do best at.
+If another member has a task you desire as you feel suited for it, request them if they are willing to give you the task.

+**Meeting times and locations/mediums**: In class and spontaneous and we need them.
+Attempt to schedule when people are able to meet.
+Communication through Whatsapp and Zoom.

+**Agendas and minutes/notes**: Will have notes document for group members to reference and add on to

+**Promptness**: Need by sprint deadline.
+Need good reason for lateness however.

+**Conversational courtesies**: Make sure all members hear/understand the discussion.
+Leave room for people to say their piece with group listening.

+**Enforcement/feedback**: Allow for group feedback.
+SCRUM master will handle enforcement or Faywolfe if things go too far.

 ## Enforcement

 Instances of abusive, harassing, or otherwise unacceptable behavior may be